addisonschultz/loupe-kit/README.md

 Welcome to [Loupe 2019](https://framer.com/loupe), a conference on interactive design and creative coding.

 Here at Framer, we're aiming to fully bridge the gap between designers and developers, through collaboration and shared design systems.
-This is what we'll be building today!
+Today, we'll be exploring this workflow together!

 ## Overview

 We'll be splitting up into smaller teams, with at least one developer and one designer.
-Our goal is to create a shared design system with components built ready for Framer X and Production.
+Our goal is to create a shared design system with components built ready for both Framer X and Production.
 Through this, we'll gain a deeper understanding of what the collaboration aspect looks like in Framer X.

 ## Prerequisites